dgroomes/picocli-playground/README.md

 1. Use Java 17
 2. Build the program and run the tests:
     * `./gradlew test`
-3. Build and run the program:
+3. Build and run the program with the required and optional command-line arguments:
-   * `./gradlew cli:run`
+    * `./gradlew cli:run --args ".. --depth 0"`
-4. Run the program but with some command-line arguments this time:
+4. Next, try another directory:
+    * For example, I place my own repositories in `~/repos/personal`.
+So, I can use the CLI to search for Gradle projects in that directory with the following command.
-   * `./gradlew cli:run --args '.. --depth 1'`
+    * `./gradlew cli:run --args "$HOME/repos/personal --depth 1"`

 ## Wish List